Part 5: Online Instructional Materials

 Finally, while you may find it uncomfortable to listen to your own voice on a recording, it’s important to do it at least the first few times.
 You may not be consciously aware of verbal habits that may be distracting to a listener.
 Excessive umms, aahhs, and wells, as well as pens tapping, computer fans blowing, or HVAC noise that you’ve grown used to can become a focus for listeners, distracting them from the message you’re trying to convey.

-While you can record audio directly using a smartphone or computer, if you are interested in doing any audio editing, Audacity (link to IUWare page) is a free tool with many useful functions.
-You can use it to remove sections, trim the beginning and end, reduce the tempo of the audio without changing the pitch (very helpful if you speak quickly), level the volume if part of your audio is louder or quieter than the rest, among other options.
+While you can record audio directly using a smartphone or computer, if you are interested in doing any audio editing, Audiomass is a free, web-based tool with many useful functions.
+You can use it to remove sections, trim the beginning and end, reduce noice, speed up or slow down the audio without changing the pitch, level the volume if part of your audio is louder or quieter than the rest, among other options.